Skip to Content

 Read more: How to Stop a German Shepherd From Chewing.

-3. Separation Anxiety in German Shepherds
+3. Separation Anxiety

 The German Shepherd is originally a pack dog.
 That means he finds a replacement for his wild mates in his human family.
 Besides, the GSD is also a friendly and affectionate dog that loves cuddling time and spending time with family.

 Young GSD destroys cushion.
-Destructive Behavior in German Shepherd

 “What?
 I only wanted one cushion!”

-How to Prevent Separation Anxiety in GSDs
+How to Stop Separation Anxiety in GSDs

 You will eliminate the most destructive behaviors by solving separation anxiety if that is the cause of destructive behavior.
-Remember that destructive behavior can be caused by other factors like lack of exercise or a stressful home environment.
+Remember that destructive behavior can be caused by factors like lack of exercise or a stressful home environment.

 Three solutions can be highly effective in stopping separation anxiety in your German Shepherd.